-With $20,000 in funding received from Battelle Corporation and $1000 from VA Bio, the F.O.C.U.S. camp grew to 93 girls and 22 undergraduate learning assistants in 2016.
+With $20,000 in funding received from Battelle Corporation and $1000 from VA Bio, the F.O.C.U.S. camp grew to 93 students and 22 undergraduate learning assistants in 2016.
 The Battelle Corporation financially supported the program in 2017 and 2018 as well.
-In 2017, we reached our goal of 100 girls and 24 undergraduate learning assistants.
+In 2017, we reached our goal of 100 students and 24 undergraduate learning assistants.

 As FOCUS camp participants began to outgrow the middle school program, we received numerous requests to begin a high school program, therefore, in 2018, the FOCUS Academy residential program was introduced.
 With $20,000 in financial support from the Business Women's Giving Circle again, twenty-five high school girls, primarily FOCUS middle school camp alumni, stayed on the George Mason University campus and became fully immersed in the college experience.
 Each day they participated in various activities including: advanced, hands-on STEM workshops, college prep and goal setting sessions, a career panel, and other exciting activities.

 In addition to the senior leadership team, we have a 1:5 ratio of undergraduate counselors to participant in both the middle and high school FOCUS programs.
 Our counselors are STEM majors, many of whom are interested in becoming STEM educators themselves.